exercism/deprecated-mentors/tracks/rust/exercises/leap/README.md

 ```

 This clearly shows that:
-- binding sub expressions is zero-cost
+- binding sub expressions is zero-cost as long as they have no side effects.
 - order of evaluation *does* matter